 COMT-5: Lower Extremity – Integrated Concepts and Modern Management

-Course Description: If you are looking for a course on manual therapy and clinical reasoning then look no further.
-This is the last course in a series of five courses in the COMT certification series (does not have to be taken in order).
+Course Description: This is the last course in a series of five courses in the COMT certification series.

 Course Details